 Getting your Trinity Audio player ready...

-Long story short: It’s time to find out different types of bike chassis is right for your riding style and whether your favourite motorcycle has the right frame.
+Long story short: It’s time to find out which different types of bike chassis/frames are right for your riding style and whether your favourite motorcycle has the right frame.

-What is a bike chassis?
+What is a bike chassis/frames?
 Why is it so crucial?

 The bike chassis or frame is what holds all motorcycle parts together.
 It does what the skeleton does in our body.
-So, it is essential for a bike and contributes a significant role in the handling and ride quality of the motorcycle.
-Motorcycles come in different body styles and have unique types of motorcycle frames.
+So, a bike needs to contribute significantly to the handling and ride quality of the motorcycle.
+Motorcycles come in different body styles and have unique types of bike frames.
 To learn more about different types of motorcycles based on body type, check out this article.
 The main components of the chassis are the frame, the front fork, and the suspension.

 The engine is bolted onto the chassis in the backbone frame, which connects to the rear suspension’s steering head and pivot point.
 The engine usually hangs off the chassis and acts as a stressed member.
 This frame is shaped like a spine.
-It’s the most affordable chassis, as its construction is pretty simple.
+It’s the most affordable bike chassis than other frame types due to its simple construction.
 Conversely, a backbone frame offers less rigidity and strength.
 Very low-cost motorcycles running smaller engines use backbone frames.
 Now, motorcycle companies are dropping this frame from their entry-level models due to various disadvantages.

 Advantages of backbone frame